squid-cache/squid-cache.github.io/ConfigExamples/Intercept/DebianWithRedirectorAndReporting.rst

 #format wiki
 #language en
-= Interceptor Squid on Debian with Redirectors and Reporting = This document (based on [[http://freecode.com/articles/configuring-a-transparent-proxywebcache-in-a-bridge-using-squid-and-ebtables|this article]] with  some updates and additions)  explains how to put into production a transparent Squid web proxy on a Linux Debian system.
-Since the proxy is transparent, LAN users are able to surf the web without having to set manually the proxy address in their browser.
+= Interceptor Squid on Debian with Redirectors and Reporting = This document (based on [[http://freecode.com/articles/configuring-a-transparent-proxywebcache-in-a-bridge-using-squid-and-ebtables|this article]] with  some updates and additions)  explains how to put into production a Bridge device running a Squid interception web proxy on a Linux Debian 6 system.
+Since the proxy is performing transparent interception, LAN users are able to surf the web without having to set manually the proxy address in their browser.

 This document also details how to set up a few useful features such as web filtering (via Squirm) and usage monitoring (via SARG).

 First of all, you need a Linux box with two network interfaces that we'll set up as a bridge.
 We'll assume that eth0 is connected downstream to the LAN, while eth1 provides upstream access to the Internet.

 == Getting Squid ==
-If you have the latest OS release (Debian 6, squeeze), then Squid is already available as a precompiled binary with all the necessary flags,  and all you have to do is install the squid3 package:
+If you have the Debian 6 OS release, then Squid is already available as a precompiled binary with all the necessary flags, and all you have to do is install the squid3 package:

 {{{
-root@squidbox:~# apt-get update
+aptitude update
-root@squidbox:~# apt-get install squid3
+aptitude install squid3
 }}}

+## NP: the rest of this is workaround for problems in an expired OS version.
+##
-If you still have Debian 5 (lenny) 32-bit, then to get most of the features you'll need to compile Squid with the appropriate flags. [[http://www.squid-cache.org/Versions/|Download the source code]] and untar the archive.
+## If you still have Debian 5 (lenny) 32-bit, then to get most of the features you'll need to compile Squid with the appropriate flags. [[http://www.squid-cache.org/Versions/|Download the source code]] and untar the archive.
 Then issue the commands:
+##

-{{{
+## {{{
-root@squidbox:~# declare -x CPPFLAGS="-I../libltdl"
+## root@squidbox:~# declare -x CPPFLAGS="-I../libltdl"
-root@squidbox:~# ./configure --enable-linux-netfilter --with-filedescriptors=65536 --with-large-files \
+## root@squidbox:~# ./configure --enable-linux-netfilter --with-filedescriptors=65536 --with-large-files \
---prefix=/usr --localstatedir=/var --libexecdir=${prefix}/lib/squid --srcdir=. --datadir=${prefix}/share/squid --sysconfdir=/etc/squid
+## --prefix=/usr --localstatedir=/var --libexecdir=${prefix}/lib/squid --srcdir=. --datadir=${prefix}/share/squid --sysconfdir=/etc/squid
-root@squidbox:~# make
+## root@squidbox:~# make
-root@squidbox:~# make install
+## root@squidbox:~# make install
-}}}
+## }}}
-The `--enable-linux-netfilter` flag enables the Transparent Proxy support.
+## The `--enable-linux-netfilter` flag enables the Transparent Proxy support.
+##

-The `--with-filedescriptors=65536` flag allocates enough filedescriptors for the cache.
+## The `--with-filedescriptors=65536` flag allocates enough filedescriptors for the cache.
+##

-The `--with-large-files` flag ensures that the proxy can download files larger than 2 Gb.
+## The `--with-large-files` flag ensures that the proxy can download files larger than 2 Gb.
 While the Squid binaries for Debian 6 or  for the 64-bit Debian versions are already precompiled with this flag, the binaries for Debian 5 32-bit aren't, hence the need to compile from source.
+##

-The other flags are fixes for Debian, as it is the first `declare` instruction.
+## The other flags are fixes for Debian, as it is the first `declare` instruction.
+##

-Then, create a startup script `/etc/init.d/squid` which is composed of these two lines:
+## Then, create a startup script `/etc/init.d/squid` which is composed of these two lines:
+##

-{{{
+## {{{
-ulimit -n 65536
+## ulimit -n 65536
-/usr/sbin/squid -N -d 1 &
+## /usr/sbin/squid -N -d 1 &
-}}}
+## }}}
-and make a symbolic link to it so it will be called at boot:
+## and make a symbolic link to it so it will be called at boot:
+##

-{{{
+## {{{
-root@squidbox:~# ln -s /etc/init.d/squid /etc/rc2.d/S20squid
+## root@squidbox:~# ln -s /etc/init.d/squid /etc/rc2.d/S20squid
-}}}
+## }}}
 It is also a good idea to let Squid run as a standalone daemon.
 You can therefore disable avahi as it's not needed in a server:

 {{{